Words are the great facilitator of our communication. When we use words sloppily therefore, we are undermining our position as communicators.

 At LSW, we are sceptical about these judgements, but also realistic.
 We know accents hold a person’s identity, and one has to be very sensitive about messing with that.
 So what is the solution?

-The truth is that RP is not just the world’s number one accent for some old fashioned nod to royalty.
+The truth is that RP is not just the world’s number one accent for some old fashioned nod to elocution and royalty.

 The really lovely thing about RP is that it has certain components within it that lend themselves to really good communication.
 That’s what we are really interested in.